 It’s probably his only real possession, she thought.
 Everything else is taken from him every day, then restored new the next morning.

 This book, he wrote.
 My mother read the stories to me when I was a child.
 I memorized them all, before she was taken away.
-It speaks of many children who do not mind or do as they are told.
+It speaks of many children who do not do as they are told.
 They are often eaten my monsters.

 “Oh, are they?”
 Siri said, smiling.